 Tatiana Bazzichelli is the artistic director and founder of the Disruption Network Lab.
-She is Visiting Lecturer at the Fachhochschule Potsdam, the Potsdam University of Applied Sciences (FHP), in the Department of Cultural Practice.
-Former programme & conference curator at transmediale festival in Berlin from 2011 to 2014, she initiated and developed the year-round ‘reSource transmedial culture berlin’ project.
-In 2012-2014 she was Post-Doctoral researcher at the Leuphana University of Lüneburg, as part of the Centre for Digital Cultures.
-In 2011, she received a PhD degree in Information and Media Studies at the Faculty of Arts of Aarhus University in Denmark.
-In 2009 she was a visiting scholar at the H-STAR, the Human-Sciences and Technologies Advanced Research Institute of Stanford University.
-She wrote the books: Networked Disruption: Rethinking Oppositions in Art, Hacktivism and the Business of Social Networking (DARC Press, Aarhus University, 2013); Networking: The Net as Artwork (Costa & Nolan, Milan, 2006 /DARC Press, Aarhus University, 2008), and co-edited Disrupting Business: Art and Activism in Times of Financial Crisis (Autonomedia, New York, 2013).
-Active in the Italian hacker community since the ’90s, her networking project "AHA:Activism-Hacking Artivism" won the honorary mention for digital communities at Ars Electronica 2007.
+Former programme curator at transmediale festival in Berlin from 2011 to 2014, she developed the year-round ‘reSource transmedial culture berlin’ project and curated several conference events.
+She combined her work of curating and research at the Leuphana University of Lüneburg as Post-Doctoral researcher in the Centre for Digital Cultures from 2012 to 2014.
+In 2016-2017 she was Visiting Lecturer in the Department of Cultural Practice at the Potsdam University of Applied Sciences (FHP), where she taught classes about art, hacktivism and whistleblowing.
+In 2011, she received a PhD degree in Information and Media Studies at the Faculty of Arts of Aarhus University in Denmark, writing the book Networked Disruption: Rethinking Oppositions in Art, Hacktivism and the Business of Social Networking (DARC Press, Aarhus University, 2013), which was also the result of her 2009 visiting scholarship at the H-STAR, the Human-Sciences and Technologies Advanced Research Institute of Stanford University.
+Additionally, she wrote the book Networking: The Net as Artwork (Costa & Nolan, Milan, 2006 /DARC Press, Aarhus University, 2008), and co-edited Disrupting Business: Art and Activism in Times of Financial Crisis (Autonomedia, New York, 2013).
+Active in the Italian hacker scene since the ’90s, her networking art project "AHA:Activism-Hacking Artivism" won the honorary mention for digital communities at Ars Electronica 2007.
 She curated several exhibitions, such as SAMIZDATA (2015-2016), Networked Disruption (2015), HACK.Fem.EAST (2008), HACKmit!
 (2007) and Hack.it.art (2005) in Berlin, Rome, and other European cities.
-She was awarded the 2014 “Italian of the Year” by the Comites of Berlin, in cooperation with the Italian Embassy and the Italian Cultural Institute in Berlin.
+She was awarded the 2014 “Italian of the Year” by the Comites of Berlin, in cooperation with the Italian Embassy and the Italian Cultural Institute.
 She was born in Rome and she has been living in Berlin since 2003.

-Claudia Dorfmüller is a graduate of the University of Arts Berlin and has worked on several cultural projects as curator, project manager and editor.
+Claudia Dorfmüller worked as project manager and administration officer of the Disruption Network Lab in 2016 and 2017, contributing to the foundation of the Disruption Network Lab e.V..
+She is a graduate of the University of Arts Berlin and has worked on several cultural projects as curator, project manager and editor.
 For the Kunsthalle Exnergasse Wien she curated the exhibition "Antenna Futura" (opened in September 2016).
 For the Heinrich Böll Foundation Brandenburg she worked as production manager of the art exhibition "Rohkunstbau 2015 – Apocalypse".
 In 2014 she curated and organised the exhibition "Congress of Articulation" in Kunstraum Kreuzberg / Bethanien.
 For the University of Arts Berlin and others she realised several publication projects.

 Daniela Silvestrin is an independent researcher, curator and cultural manager with a background in law, history of art and curatorial studies.
 In her research she explores hybrid artistic practices at the intersection of art, law and science.
 Driven by the emergence of political and ethical concerns in an era where techno-science increasingly impacts all life and blurs known distinctions (the human and non-human, life and matter), her work focuses on the implications of new technologies analysed through the lens of artistic reflection and knowledge production.
 After working for four editions of the transmediale festival as project manager, she has been working with both the Disruption Network Lab as guest curator and manager, and with the initiative and collective "STATE Experience Science" in Berlin as art & science curator since both their inceptions in 2014.
 In the framework of the Disruption Network Lab, she co-curated the events "Cyborg" (May 2015) and "Ignorance" (September 2016).
 Together with the artists Mario de Vega and Víctor Mazón Gardoqui, she is co-editor of the book LIMEN.
 Ecologies of Transmission (Berlin / Mexico City, 2016).
 Her research was awarded with the "Working and Research Grant for Visual Art 2015" by the Berlin Senate Chancellery for Cultural Affairs, Germany.